Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 -fno-rtti # 禁用RTTI(运行时类型识别),嵌入式常用

-Important note: With -O0 or without optimization, many zero-overhead abstractions will have overhead.
-This is because the compiler does not perform inlining, constant folding, and other optimizations.
-So, when testing zero-overhead abstractions, you must enable optimization!
+Important Note: With -O0 or without optimization, many zero-overhead abstractions will have overhead.
+This is because the compiler doesn't perform inlining, constant folding, and other optimizations.
+So, when testing zero-overhead abstractions, make sure to turn on optimization!

 In actual embedded projects, your Release build configuration should always have at least -O2 optimization enabled.
-The Debug configuration can use -Og (to optimize the debug experience) or -O0.
+Debug configuration can use -Og (for debug experience) or -O0.

 "Abstraction always has overhead"

-Incorrect.
+Wrong.
 Correct abstractions are zero-overhead after compilation.
-The keyword here is "correct"—you need to use compile-time abstractions (templates, inline functions, constexpr, etc.), not runtime abstractions (virtual functions, dynamic allocation, etc.).
+The keyword here is "correct"—you should use compile-time abstractions (templates, inline functions, constexpr, etc.), not runtime abstractions (virtual functions, dynamic allocation, etc.).

-Many people are biased against abstraction because they have seen terrible abstractions.
-For example, using virtual functions everywhere, or using dynamic memory everywhere.
-This kind of abstraction确实 does have overhead.
-But this is not a problem with abstraction itself; rather, it is a case of using the wrong tools.
+Many people are biased against abstraction because they have seen bad abstractions.
+For example, using virtual functions everywhere, or dynamic memory everywhere.
+This kind of abstraction does have overhead.
+But this isn't a problem with abstraction itself; it's using the wrong tool.

-Modern C++ provides a wealth of compile-time abstraction tools, allowing you to write code that is both abstract and efficient.
+Modern C++ provides a large number of compile-time abstraction tools, allowing you to write code that is both abstract and efficient.

 "Embedded must use C"

-This notion is outdated, but also not entirely outdated.
-However, modern C++ is perfectly suited for embedded development, and it has many advantages:
+This concept is outdated, but also not outdated.
+However, Modern C++ is perfectly suitable for embedded development and has many advantages:

-I have seen too many embedded projects written in C that are full of global variables, magic numbers, and duplicated code snippets.
-This kind of code is hard to maintain and very prone to bugs.
+I have seen too many embedded projects written in C where the code is full of global variables, magic numbers, and repetitive code fragments.
+This kind of code is hard to maintain and prone to bugs.

-After rewriting them with modern C++, the code volume might actually be smaller, and much clearer.
+After rewriting with Modern C++, the code volume might actually be smaller and clearer.
 Performance?
-There is absolutely no need to worry, provided you use the right features.
+You don't need to worry at all, provided you use the right features.
 But it is precisely this "using the right features" that makes me pessimistic about using C++ in embedded systems.
 Using C++ features correctly is not an easy task.
 The learning curve is indeed much steeper.

 "Templates increase code size"

-True!
-But this needs to be looked at on a case-by-case basis.
-Templates generate a separate copy of code for each type used, so if you instantiate the same template for 100 different types, it will indeed increase code size.
+Yes!
+But this depends on the situation.
+Templates generate a copy of code for each type used, so if you instantiate the same template for 100 types, it will indeed increase code size.

-But in actual embedded projects, you usually will not do this.
-Moreover, in many cases, using templates reasonably can actually reduce code size, because:
+However, in actual embedded projects, you usually won't do this.
+Moreover, in many cases, using templates reasonably can actually reduce code size because: